SRMLabHUST/QC-STORM/MATLAB codes/CRLB in QC-STORM/README.md

 # CRLB calculation in QC-STORM (MATLAB)
-The localization precision calculation in QC-STORM is calculated by CRLB (Cramér–Rao lower bound) The Matlab codes are listed here
+The localization precision calculation in QC-STORM is calculated by CRLB (Cramér–Rao lower bound) and the Matlab codes are listed here